 From the seasoned veteran to the first timer – off-road vehicle trips are amazing adventures!
 They offer you the opportunity to break away from the status quo, see some unique sites, and challenge your skills.
 If you’re a parent, (like me!), you might be tinkering with the idea of taking your kiddos with you on one of these adventures.

 Spoiler: you absolutely should!
 Of course, you may have some hesitation – taking kids anywhere is often filled with unexpected surprises, and taking them ORVing isn’t likely to be any different.
 Let’s make some plans anyway – this is what life is about!
-Here are some tips for making the first ORV trip with your little monsters.
+Here are some tips for making the first ORV trip with your little monsters a success.

 TIP: Stay close to home

 “Are we there yet?” – every parent’s worst nightmare, right?

 Avoid picking a trail that’s too far from home.
 A long road trip to get to the ORV trail is a surefire way to kill the love of the trail before you even get to the good stuff!
 Likewise, if you stay close to home, you can bail quickly if the day and mood go south, which sometimes happens with kids’ unpredictable moods and sleep schedules.